13 Little Blue Envelopes

 13 Little Blue Envelopes is a 2005 realistic fiction young adult novel by Maureen Johnson.
 It tells the story of a young woman who embarks on a journey throughout Europe by following instructions left to her in letters from her aunt.

+Published August 23, 2005, it was followed by a sequel, The Last Little Blue Envelope, on April 26, 2011.